Dr Colin Lorne

 Impact and engagement

 A lot of the research I've been doing over the previous five years or so has been informed by, and attempted to in some ways inform, policy.
 I have been involved in collaborative research projects following the unfolding of health and social care devolution in Greater Manchester with colleagues at University of Manchester (Devolving Health and Social Care: Learning from Greater Manchester).
-I have also worked with colleagues at London School of Hygiene and Tropical Medicine to produce a particularly weighty literature review on integrated care systems, regions and the English NHS examining the perptual reform of regional authorities in the health service since 1948 until the present day, as part of PRUCOMM and shared with the Department of Health and Social Care.
+I have also worked with colleagues at London School of Hygiene and Tropical Medicine to produce a particularly challenging literature review on integrated care systems, regions and the English NHS examining the perptual reform of regional authorities in the health service since 1948 until the present day, as part of PRUComm, for the Department of Health and Social Care.

 Publications